+'''

-const wallet = new FileSystemWallet('../identity/user/isabella/wallet');
+const wallet = await Wallets.newFileSystemWallet('../identity/user/isabella/wallet');

+'''

 See how wallet locates a wallet in the local filesystem.
 The identity retrieved from the wallet is clearly for a user called Isabella, who is using the issue application.
 The wallet holds a set of identities - X.509 digital certificates - which can be used to access PaperNet or any other Fabric network.
 If you run the tutorial, and look in this directory, you'll see the identity credentials for Isabella.